trinker/sentimentr/README.md

 We can now see that the reason for the NRC's poorer performance in accuracy rate above is its inability to discriminate.
 The Sentiword dictionary does well at discriminating (like Stanford's coreNLP) but does not perform well.
-We can deduce to things from this observation:
+We can deduce two things from this observation:

 1. Larger dictionaries discriminate better (Sentiword \[n = 20,102\] vs. Hu & Lu \[n = 6,836\])